 In Real Life, people can theoretically survive in space for a minute or two (only some of it conscious), given medical assistance afterwards.
-It is recommended to not hold your breath, as the internal pressure will cause your lungs to rupture.
+It is actually recommended to not hold your breath, as the internal pressure will cause your lungs to rupture.

 It should also be noted that the Milky Way does have an extremely thin "atmosphere", the interstellar medium, held in place by the gravity of all of the material in the galaxy, but it's far too thin to do a living Earth creature any good (typical densities of the ISM are about 1 atom per cubic centimeter; the air you are breathing is about 10^19 - ten billion billion times more dense).

 Often a form of Art Major Physics.
 When characters aren't just hanging out but talking in the great vacuum, you have Space Is Noisy.
 A form of The Needless.
 Also a form of Beyond the Impossible unless canon explains how they can do it.
 If everyone can do this, it's probably because Space Is Air.

 A PBS promotion for Sesame Street briefly has Big Bird and a five-year-old girl on the Moon during the Apollo landings with no protection whatsoever.